-Payment of Additional Amounts
+Additional Amounts

-We are required by Mexican law to deduct Mexican withholding taxes from payments of interest, and amounts deemed interest (such as those arising from a discount in the purchase price), to holders of notes who are not residents of Mexico for tax purposes as described under "Taxation-Mexican Tax Considerations" in this offering memorandum.
+We are required by Mexican law to deduct Mexican withholding taxes, and pay such taxes to the Mexican tax authorities, from payments of interest and other amounts on the notes (and amounts deemed interest, such as any discount on the principal amount of the notes) made to investors who are not residents of Mexico for tax purposes, and will pay additional amounts on those payments to the extent described in this subsection.

-We will pay to holders of the notes all additional amounts that may be necessary so that every net payment of interest or principal or premium to the holder will not be less than the amount provided for in the notes.
-By net payment, we mean the amount that we or our paying agent will pay the holder after deducting or withholding an amount for or on account of any present or future taxes, duties, assessments or other governmental charges imposed or levied with respect to that payment by Mexico or any political subdivision or taxing authority thereof or therein.
+The Company and the Guarantors will pay to holders of the notes all additional amounts ("Additional Amounts") that may be necessary so that every net payment of interest, any premium paid upon redemption of the notes or principal to holders of the notes will not be less than the amount provided for in the notes.
+By net payment, we mean the amount we or our paying agent pay the holder after deducting or withholding an amount for or on account of any present or future taxes, duties, assessments or other governmental charges imposed with respect to that payment by a Mexican taxing authority or any taxing authority in any other jurisdiction in which the Company is organized or resident for tax purposes or through which payment on the notes or the Note Guarantees is made (a "Relevant Jurisdiction"), or any political subdivision or taxing authority thereof or therein ("Taxes").

-Our obligation to pay additional amounts is, however, subject to several important exceptions.
-We will not pay additional amounts to or on behalf of any holder or beneficial owner for or on account of any of the following:
+Our obligation to pay Additional Amounts is subject to several important exceptions, however.
+The Company and the Guarantors will not pay Additional Amounts to any holder for or solely on account of any of the following: